NikoFX/express-movie-organizer-API/README.md

 Usage
-POST /collection
+POST "/collection"
 This endpoint allows users to create new collections.
 To create a new collection, send a POST request to "/collection" with a JSON body containing the collection data.
-The collection data should include a name and an array of items.
+The collection data should include a title and an array of movie imdbIDs.

 Example request body:

+{
+ "title": "My collection",
+ "movies": [
+ "t3248924",
+ "t4450678",
+ "t7709609"
+ ]
+}

-GET /collection/:id
+GET "/collection/:id"
 This endpoint allows users to retrieve a specific collection by its ID.
 To retrieve a collection, send a GET request to http://localhost:3000/collection/:id, where :id is the ID of the collection you want to retrieve.

 Example response: